bruxy70/Garbage-Collection/README.md

 ### garbage_collection.add_date
 Add a date to the list of dates calculated automatically.
 To add multiple dates, call this service multiple times with different dates.
 Note that this date will be removed on the next sensor update when data is re-calculated and loaded.
 This is why this service should be called from the automation triggered be the event `garbage_collection_loaded`, that is called each time the sensor is updated.
-And at the end of this automation you need to call the `garbage_collection.update_state` service to update the sensor state based on automatically collected dates with the dates added and removed by the automation.
+And at the end of this automation you need to call the `garbage_collection.update_state` service to update the sensor state based on automatically collected dates with the dates added, removed or offset by the automation.

 | Attribute | Description
 |:----------|------------